All photos by Mitch Teemley, except Tulip the bulldog (by Elliot Teemley)

 Not quite.
 Word must haven’t gotten out.
 Because we also found a cardinal’s nest in the honeysuckle bush just three feet away from the front door.
 So, naturally, I took pictures, first of spotted eggs, then downy hatchlings, and finally hungry featherlings whose mouths popped open every time I made a peep.

 Interestingly, when I peeped for Trudy’s bird-sound app, it identified me as a “Northern Cardinal.”
-So, you see, how can we not practice kindness…
+So, how can we not practice kindness…

 When we’re all part of the same family?